florian-beetz/bachelor-thesis/thesis.md

 JabRef aims at assisting researchers to organize their references for thesises, papers and other scientific work.
-It has a wide range of features, that help collecting literature, organizing and sharing it when working in a team.
+It has a wide range of features, that help collecting literature, organizing, and sharing it when working in a team.
-The interfaces with online scientific catalogs such as Google Scholar, CrossRef or IEEE Xplore allow searching for articles and directly importing it into a local database.
+The interfaces with online scientific catalogs such as Google Scholar, CrossRef, or IEEE Xplore allow searching for articles and directly importing it into a local database.
-JabRef's integrations with popular applications like TeXstudio or LibreOffice allow users to insert citations easily.
+JabRef's integrations with popular applications like TeXstudio or LibreOffice allows users to insert citations into their papers easily.

 Similar features are provided by the application Zotero^[[https://www.zotero.org/](https://www.zotero.org/)].
 Like JabRef, Zotero is also open source software for managing bibliography.